BitcoinUnlimited/BitcoinUnlimited/doc/bu-xpedited-forwarding.md

 The forwarding mechanism while simple to understand uses several enhancements to speed the delivery of newly mined blocks throughout the world and most importantly to other miners.
 Essentially when one participates in the network, as soon as a new block is found, an Xthin-format block is forwarded to every node you are connected to that has requested expedited forwarding.
-When they recieve the Xthin-format block, the header is quickly checked to make sure it is valid (and of appropriate difficulty) and then forwarded to the next set of nodes and so on.
+When they receive the Xthin-format block, the header is quickly checked to make sure it is valid (and of appropriate difficulty) and then forwarded to the next set of nodes and so on.